 What is dry eye?

 Since they’re exposed to the air, our eyes create a natural thin film of tears to combat the exposure.
 It is a continual process.
-This layer keeps the eyes from drying out and protects them from potential damage from dust, wind, and other stuff in the environment.
+This layer keeps the eyes from drying out and protects them from potential damage from dust, the wind, and other stuff in the environment.
 When a person’s body doesn’t produce enough tears to provide this protective layer, or when the tears produced are substandard quality, then the eyes become exposed to irritants in the environment.

 Patients with dry eye experience irritation on the conjunctiva or a feeling of a slight stinging, burning, or itching.
 Because of their damage to the sensitive membranes in the eyes, if left untreated dry eyes can escalate into impaired vision.